nelson-lang/nelson-website/FAQ_LICENSE.md

 When you distribute software that ''uses'' Nelson, the LGPL requires you to:

 - Say somewhere that that software uses Nelson, and that Nelson is LGPL-licensed.
-- Give a link to the text of the [LGPL v2.1](https://opensource.org/licenses/LGPL-2.1) license.
+- Give a link to the text of the [LGPL v3.0](https://opensource.org/licenses/LGPL-3.0) license.
-  See Section 3 of the[LGPL v2.1](https://opensource.org/licenses/LGPL-2.1).
+  See Section 3 of the [LGPL v3.0](https://opensource.org/licenses/LGPL-3.0).

 As long as you're not modifying Nelson's own files, you can safely ignore this.
 Thus, for almost all of our users, the LGPL is for all practical purposes essentially equivalent to the 2-clause BSD license.

-## Why add the GPL v2 as another license choice, since anyway the LGPL v2.1 is more liberal?
+## Why add the GPL v3 as another license choice, since anyway the LGPL v3.0 is more liberal?

 There is an circumstance in which the GPL license may be useful.
 Some optional advanced functionality can be enabled by letting Nelson use external libraries, which we call back-ends.
 Some such libraries are GPL-licensed.
 For example, in our FFT module, there is an option to use the FFTW library as a back-end for higher performance.
 Since FFTW is GPL-licensed, this is only possible if Nelson is used under GPL license.
 Meanwhile, Users of Nelson can use the Intel MKL back-end and Nelson under LGPL license.